 Recent research suggests that limiting calories to some extent could heighten the treatment effects of radiation treatment.
 Also, one study reported that cholesterol-lowering drugs could result in less radiation resistance among inflammatory breast cancer (IBC) patients who undergo postmastectomy radiotherapy.

 Foods and other products that should not be used during radiation treatment

-Most of the foods and supplements listed below are good sources of compounds that have been found to protect cells against radiation treatment (i.e., they are radioprotective), which means that they might enable breast cancer cells to survive radiation.
-Lavender and tea tree oil are known breast cancer promoters, yet are used in some skin care products and inhalation aromatherapy during radiation treatment.
-The following should not be consumed or used during radiation treatment:
+Most of the foods and supplements listed below are good sources of compounds that have been found to protect cells against radiation treatment (i.e., they are radioprotective) without having been shown not to interfere with the cytotoxic effects of radiotherapy, which means that they might enable breast cancer cells to survive radiation.

 Neutral foods for use during radiation treatment

 We have provided the list below in order to increase the number of foods that can be consumed while undergoing radiotherapy.
 It includes some foods for which we do not have enough information to put on our general recommended list, but that do not appear to promote breast cancer or interfere with radiation treatment (when consumed in moderation).
 It is important not to drive up blood sugar and insulin levels with high carbohydrate/low fiber meals.
 Consume the foods below in moderation, but concentrate on the foods that enhance the effectiveness of radiation treatment above.

 Food should not be deep fried, barbequed, pan fried at high heat, roasted or smoked.
 The best cooking methods for starchy foods are steaming, boiling and baking.
 Very little salt should be used in preparing food.